Ethos-Multiverse/flow-love-jules-leather/cadence/contracts/LoveJulesLeather.cdc.md

 					  A->>L: batchMint tx args(arrayOfMetadataObjects)
 					  L->>A: Receives batch of LoveJulesLeather NFTs into LoveJulesLeatherCollection
 ```
-^^Admin sends tx to withdraw NFT from storage and deposit it to claimer^^
+Admin sends tx to withdraw NFT from storage and deposit it to claimer
 ``` mermaid
 					  sequenceDiagram
 					  participant L as LoveJulesLeather.cdc